 The shirt, except when worn with a formal suit, is always unfastened at at least two buttons.
 As a rule, the maximum number of undone buttons allowed, on any given hot summer day, is three.

 The Armani sunglasses are a nod to the 1950s Ray-Ban Wayfarer style, except that these come with larger frames and in a lighter tortoise-shell finish.
-It was the ’80s when, thanks to films like American Gigolo, Risky Business (Tom Cruise wears the classic Wayfarer style there) and Top Gun (here is my article on the fashion in the film), the eyewear was again elevated to legendary status.
+It was the ’80s when, thanks to films like American Gigolo, Risky Business (Tom Cruise wears the classic Wayfarer style there) and Top Gun (here is my article on the film), the eyewear was again elevated to legendary status.
 The ’60s were probably the only other decade when sunglasses made such a style statement, thanks to Audrey Hepburn’s Oliver Goldsmith iconic pair in Breakfast at Tiffany’s (follow the link to read more about her costumes) and Steve McQueen’s Persol shades in The Thomas Crown Affair.

 The fitted, retro style blue jeans are probably the only item from Richard Gere’s wardrobe that I wouldn’t care to see revived today.
 But they are still better than the skinny jeans so many men wear nowadays.
 The overall look however, completed with an open neck shirt and blazer, is worth taking note from.
 The Italians have this look perfected to a science.